-The answer lies in the research proving that the more choices a person has, the more time it takes for them to make a decision--and at the time people are said to have an attention span lower than a goldfish, you might want them to make the decision quickly!
+The answer lies in the assertion that the more choices a person has, the more time it takes for them to make a decision.

-Shorter your ad copy means there's less information for a reader to process, making it easier to reach a decision—like clicking on your ad—faster.
+Shorter ad copy means there's less information for a reader to process, making it easier to reach a decision—like clicking on your ad—faster.

 The rule of thumb here is to avoid ad copy with heavy text that's hard to read.
 Deliver only the most important information and leave the rest of the story to be told on your landing pages.

-A study from Caltech has shown that people’s curiosity increases to a certain point as knowledge increases and then drops off.
-You need to write a Facebook headline that’s mysterious enough to make people crave for more.
+All in all, you need to write a Facebook headline that's mysterious enough to make people crave more.

-Ahrefs' Facebook ad gambles with the readers' curiosity, so that no serious marketer’s able to resist clicking on the ad and finding out the answer.
+Ahrefs' Facebook ad gambles with the readers' curiosity.
+No serious marketer can resist clicking on the ad to find the answer.

-Here's one more example of using questions to increase your Facebook ad CTR from Asana that we really liked:
+Here's one more example from Asana that we really liked of using questions to increase your Facebook ad CTR:

 Creating an effective curiosity gap in your ad headline can do two things: